 Yes.
 Consuming alcohol to excess is dangerous and can cause serious short- and long-term repercussions.
 Without the help of professionals, overcoming this disease is difficult and potentially hazardous.
-The safest way to overcome this condition is in an alcohol rehab center with doctors, nurses, therapists and support staff on hand to guide you through the recovery process.
+The safest way to overcome this condition is in an alcohol and substance abuse treatment center with doctors, nurses, therapists and support staff on hand to guide you through the recovery process.
 If you continue to drink, you put yourself at risk of the following conditions:

 Alcohol use disorder occurs as the result of a complex mixture of genetic, environmental and behavioral reasons.
 The most prevalent cause of alcohol addiction is exposure to addictive substances such as cigarettes, drugs, and alcohol at a young age.
 Having genes that predispose someone to be impulsive and sensation-seeking, ease of access to alcohol and having close family members who are addicts are also pertinent contributing factors to developing this condition.

 That said, not everyone who possesses these traits or goes through these experiences will go on to develop an addiction to alcohol.
 Each person has unique reasons that lead them to become an alcoholic, but every person can be helped.
 Alcoholism can be defeated with the right mixture of therapy, support and determination.